 How do parking meters work?

 You'll find meters throughout Boston.
 Most meters are active Monday through Saturday from 8 a.m. to 8 p.m.
 Please make sure to check the hours of operation when you park.

 You can only park for two hours, but some meters allow for more time.
 Please check the meter when you park.

 Sundays and City holidays

-How do you pay for parking at a metered spot
+Paying for parking at a metered spot

 For Pay and Display meters, you must take the receipt from the meter and place it on the inside of your car's curbside window.

 These meters are located throughout the City’s most popular shopping, business, and entertainment areas.
 This includes Faneuil Hall, the Financial District, Back Bay, and the South End.

 All single space meters accept quarters, and debit or credit cards from Discover, MasterCard, or Visa.Parkeon Pay and Display Meters

 Please put the receipt on the inside of your car’s curbside window to show you’ve paid for the spot.